eMahtab/mysql-master-slave-replication/README.md

 ## Step 1 : Create the Docker compose file and execute docker compose up
-Below docker-compose.yml declares two services, named as mysql_master and mysql_slave_1.
+Below docker-compose.yml declares two services, named as mysql_master and mysql_slave_1 (in docker compose file actual containers are named as mysql-master and mysql-slave-1).
 We are using **mysql:8.0** as the docker image, and declare root user password as `toor` and create a test database.
 **Make sure docker engine is running on your host machine before running the `docker compose up` command.**

 ```yml